rhezab/smile/docs/deploying.md

 ## Understanding the deployment steps

-Smile deployment is **continuous and automatic** by design.
+<SmileText/> deployment is **continuous and automatic** by design.
 The purpose of continuous deployment is so that new changes to the code are always placed into a live server environment (which is then helpful for [integration testing](/testing)).
 The purpose of automating deployment is to make it one less thing you need to think about.
 However, if something goes wrong, or you need to customize things, it can be helpful to understand the steps.

 Deploying a website involves several steps: triggering the GitHub Actions deployment process, configuring the site, building the site, and uploading the files to a suitable internet-accessible server.